If you go down to the woods today – The 6 best nature destinations around Helsinki

 Highlights: The silence… the only sounds here are the wind whispering in the primeval forest and the birds singing to their hearts’ content.
 And, if you’re lucky enough, you might spot a flying squirrel whizzing its way from tree to tree.

-How to get there: Operated by Pohjolan liikenne, a direct bus from Kamppi Bus Station takes you to around two kilometres from the western border of the park.
+How to get there: A combination of a train and bus will take you to the park via public transportation, you can check the route at HSL Journey Planner.
 Should you prefer to hire a car, you can park in one of the several designated areas near the trails.

 2. Helsinki Central Park